ersel/spotify-cli-mac/README.md

 # Set-up
 In order to use the client, you'll need to set Spotify Credentials.
 You can do this by going to https://developer.spotify.com/my-applications and then creating a new application.

-Once you have created a new Spotify Application, edit the `config.json` file located at `/usr/local/lib/node_modules/spotify-cli-mac/` with your Client ID and Secret.
+Once you have created a new Spotify Application, just run the Spotify CLI with `spotify token` command to set your tokens.

 # Demo
 [![asciicast](https://asciinema.org/a/ejbbvaa8833wq4xn4d2xuc9jx.png)](https://asciinema.org/a/ejbbvaa8833wq4xn4d2xuc9jx)